Nancy: Have you ever been to Denmark?

 Fielding Mellish: You cannot bash in the head of an American citizen without written permission from the State Department.

-Fielding Mellish: When is the revolution?
+Fielding Mellish: And when is the revolution?

 Esposito: Six months.